 Last Updated on

-Vaginal infections during pregnancy are quite commonly occurring and can be easily cured if they are diagnosed early.
-In order to diagnose them correctly, you should know the symptoms of the common vaginal infections that can affect women during pregnancy.
+Vaginal infections during pregnancy are quite commonly occurring, and can be easily cured if they are diagnosed early.
+In order to diagnose them correctly so that you can seek medical attention immediately, it’s important to know the symptoms of the common vaginal infections that can affect women during pregnancy.

-Vaginal Infections During Pregnancy You Should Be Aware of
+Common Vaginal Infections During Pregnancy

 1. Bacterial Vaginosis